 Things to do in and around Palinuro

 Palinuro’s principal tourist attraction is a boat ride around Capo Palinuro, visiting caves.
-The harbour is around a 15-20 minute walk from the village, down a quiet road.
-The harbour, used by small fishing and pleasure boats, nestles into the side of the headland.
-There are a couple of places to eat, a beach and a kiosk selling tickets for boat tours.
+The harbor is around a 15-20 minute walk from the village, down a quiet road.
+The harbor, used by small fishing and pleasure boats, nestles into the side of the headland.
+There are a couple of places to eat, a beach, and a kiosk selling tickets for boat tours.
 The small boats set off frequently – pretty much on demand – and cruise along the cliffs of Capo Palinuro.
-Several caves can be visited, each of which has its own special attraction – a ‘blue’ cave, a ‘blood’ grotto and so on.
+Several caves can be visited, each of which has its own special attraction – a ‘blue’ cave, a ‘blood’ grotto, and so on.
 They’re reasonably impressive and the outing is good fun.

-On the slopes between the harbour and the ridge running out to the headland there are some stretches of woodland nature walk.
+On the slopes between the harbor and the ridge running out to the headland, there are some stretches of a woodland nature walk.
 It is also possible to walk out to the lighthouse crowning the promontory, though the walk is not particularly panoramic and the lighthouse is a fenced-off military zone.
-Various ruined forts are dotted along the headland, and would make a good tourist attraction if they were cleared and opened with footpaths.
-One which can be reached is just above the harbour; a pleasant contoured path runs along through flowers to a ruined defensive tower with great views of the coastline and town.
+Various ruined forts are dotted along the headland and would make a good tourist attraction if they were cleared and opened with footpaths.
+One which can be reached is just above the harbor; a pleasant contoured path runs along through flowers to a ruined defensive tower with great views of the coastline and town.

 Car Rental Salerno Italy

-alerno is often overshadowed by the more well-known and popular Naples that lies to the west of the city however it is a fantastic and beautiful tourist destination in its own right and has a great deal to offer.
-Salerno is the capital of the province of the same name, and lies in the Gulf of Salerno on the Tyrrhenian Sea with a current population of approximately 133,000.
+Salerno is often overshadowed by the more well-known and popular Naples that lie to the west of the city however it is a fantastic and beautiful tourist destination in its own right and has a great deal to offer.
+Salerno is the capital of the province of the same name and lies in the Gulf of Salerno on the Tyrrhenian Sea with a current population of approximately 133,000.
 The patron saint of this city is Matthew and he is revered throughout Salerno in its various religious buildings.

-During the Middle Ages, Salerno prospered greatly under the rule of the Lombard Dukes and was renowned as a centre of medical studies and learning through its prestigious Medical School.
-In later years the city was the site of invasions during WW2 in operation Avalanche and afterwards saw a surge in population and economic development.
+During the Middle Ages, Salerno prospered greatly under the rule of the Lombard Dukes and was renowned as a center of medical studies and learning through its prestigious Medical School.
+In later years the city was the site of invasions during WW2 in operation Avalanche and afterward saw a surge in population and economic development.

-As a tourist destination, Salerno benefits from its close proximity to the stunning and renowned Amalfi coast, but also its own myriad of beautiful architecture, gorgeous gardens and sun-kissed promenade.
-Attractions such as Salerno Cathedral and the Forte la Carnale have a huge amount of history and artwork, whilst the historic old town centre provides a wonderful opportunity to explore the city and enjoy this coastal destination.
+As a tourist destination, Salerno benefits from its close proximity to the stunning and renowned Amalfi coast, but also its own myriad of beautiful architecture, gorgeous gardens, and sun-kissed promenade.
+Attractions such as Salerno Cathedral and the Forte la Cardinale have a huge amount of history and artwork, whilst the historic old town center provides a wonderful opportunity to explore the city and enjoy this coastal destination.

 1. Salerno Cathedral